af6echo/Miscellaneous-Course-Projects/README.md

 # Miscellaneous-Course-Projects
-Some of my course projects on Different Topics.
+Some of my course projects on different topics.

 ## Some Illustrations: